arduino/docs-content/content/tutorials/generic/x8-manager-voucher-redeem/x8-manager-voucher-redeem.md

 ![Arduino Cloud Coupon Applied](assets/voucher_red_payment_discountApplied.png)

 It will validate your trial-period subscription plan to Arduino Cloud for Business and activate the Portenta X8 Manager add-on.
+Please note that you will see the single monthly billing information detail even if your voucher allows to unlock a multi-monthly Cloud for Business evaluation free usage period.

 After completing this step, you can proceed to create dedicated company spaces.

 ![Arduino Cloud Subscription with Voucher Redeemed](assets/voucher_red_finished.png)